ansys/pyacp/doc/source/intro.rst

 Installation (ignore for testing session)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-PyACP supports Ansys version 2024R2 and later.
+PyACP supports Ansys 2024 R2 and later.
 To install PyACP, run the following command:

 .. code-block:: bash